-What challenges do unsuccessful draft pick face?
+What challenges do unsuccessful draft picks face?

 How can unsuccessful draft pick navigate their situation?